TOD-theses/paper-T-RACE/main.typ

 The filters "Limited collisions per address", "Limited collisions per code hash" and "Limited collisions per skeleton" aim to reduce the amount of TOD candidates without reducing the diversity of the attacks we find.

 For our evaluation, we do not directly measure the diversity of the attacks.
 Instead, we evaluate how well the attacks that were not filtered cover the attacks that were filtered.
 To measure the coverage, we use collisions.
-We say, that a TOD candidate $(T_A, T_B)$ is covered by a set of TOD candidates ${(T_C_0, T_D_0), ..., (T_C_n, T_D_n)}$ if and only if following holds:
+We say, that a TOD candidate $(T_A, T_B)$ is covered by a set of TOD candidates ${(T_C_0, T_D_0), ..., (T_C_n, T_D_n)}$ if the following condition holds:

 $
   colls(T_A, T_B) subset.eq union.big_(0 <= i <= n) colls(T_C_i, T_D_i)